-The limitation of the study includes the retrospective nature of the study.
-It is from a single centre for which we have not assessed the relationship between the financial and quality of health care and hospital readmission.
-Also, we have not assessed the relation of readmission regarding some important factors, including patients' socioeconomic status.
+Our study is limited by its retrospective nature.
+It is from a single center for which we have not evaluated the relationship between the financial and quality of health care and hospital readmission.
+Also, we have not assessed the relationship between readmission and important factors such as patients' socioeconomic status.